Shedding light on dark traps

 Due to limitations of standard imaging techniques, the group couldn't tell if the darker areas were caused by one, large trap site, or many smaller traps, making it difficult to establish why they were forming only in certain regions.

-Later on in 2017, Prof. Dani's group at OIST published a paper in Nature Nanotechnology, where they made a movie of how electrons behave in semiconductors after absorbing light.
+Later on in 2017, Professor Keshav Dani's group at OIST published a paper in Nature Nanotechnology, where they made a movie of how electrons behave in semiconductors after absorbing light.
 "You can learn a lot from being able to see how charges move in a material or device after shining light.
-For example, you can see where they might be getting trapped," said Prof. Dani.
-"However, these charges are hard to visualize as they move very fast - on the timescale of a millionth of a billionth of a second; and over very short distances - on the length scale of a billionth of a meter.
+For example, you can see where they might be getting trapped," says Dani.
+"However, these charges are hard to visualize as they move very fast - on the timescale of a millionth of a billionth of a second; and over very short distances - on the length scale of a billionth of a metre."

-On hearing of Prof. Dani's work, Dr. Stranks reached out to see if they could work together to address the problem visualizing the dark regions in perovskites.
+On hearing of Dani's work, Dr Stranks reached out to see if they could work together to address the problem visualising the dark regions in perovskites.

-The team at OIST used a technique called photoemission electron microscopy (PEEM) for the first time on perovskites, where they probed the material with ultraviolet light and formed an image from the emitted electrons.
+The team at OIST used a technique called photoemission electron microscopy (PEEM) for the first time on perovskites, where they probed the material with ultraviolet light and built up an image based on how the emitted electrons scattered.

 Intriguingly, when the researchers overlaid images of the trap sites onto images that showed the crystal grains of the perovskite material, they found that the trap clusters only formed at specific places, at the boundaries between certain grains.

-To understand why this only occurred at certain grain boundaries, the groups worked with Professor Paul Midgley's team from Cambridge University's Department of Materials Science and Metallurgy, who used a technique called scanning electron diffraction to create detailed images of the perovskite crystal structure.
-Prof. Midgley's team made use of the electron microscopy setup at the ePSIC facility at the Diamond Light Source Synchrotron, which has specialized equipment for imaging beam-sensitive materials, like perovskites.
+To understand why this only occurred at certain grain boundaries, the groups worked together with Professor Paul Midgley's team from Cambridge University's Department of Materials Science and Metallurgy using a technique called scanning electron diffraction to create detailed images of the perovskite crystal structure.
+The project team made use of the electron microscopy setup at the ePSIC facility at the Diamond Light Source Synchrotron, which has specialized equipment for imaging beam-sensitive materials, like perovskites.

-"Because these materials are super beam-sensitive, typical techniques that you would use to probe local crystal structure on these length scales can actually quite quickly change the material as you're looking at it," explained Tiarnan Doherty, a PhD student in Stranks's group and co-lead author of the study.
+"Because these materials are very beam-sensitive, typical techniques that you would use to probe local crystal structure on these length scales will quite quickly change the material as you're looking at it, which can make interpreting the data very difficult" explains Tiarnan Doherty, a PhD student in Stranks's group and co-lead author of the study.
 "Instead, we were able to use very low exposure doses and therefore prevent damage.

-"From the work at OIST, we knew where the trap clusters were located, and at ePSIC, we scanned around that same area to see the local structure.
-We were able to quickly pinpoint unexpected variations in the crystal structure around the trap sites."
+"From the work at OIST, we knew where the trap clusters were located, and at ePSIC, we scanned around those same areas to see the local structure.
+We were then able to quickly pinpoint unexpected variations in the crystal structure around the trap clusters."

 The group discovered that the trap clusters only formed at junctions where an area of the material with slightly distorted structure met an area with pristine structure.

-"In perovskites, we have these regular mosaic grains of material and most of the grains are nice and pristine - the structure we would expect," said Dr. Stranks.
+"In perovskites, we have these regular mosaic grains of material and most of the grains are nice and pristine - the structure we would expect," says Stranks.
 "But every now and again, you get a grain that's slightly distorted and the chemistry of that grain is inhomogeneous.
-What was really interesting, and which initially confused us, was that it's not the distorted grain that's the trap but where that grain meets a pristine grain; it's at that junction that the traps form."
+What was really interesting and which initially confused us, was that it's not the distorted grain that's the trap but where that grain meets a pristine grain; it's at that junction that the traps cluster."

 These discoveries represent a major breakthrough in the quest to bring perovskites to the solar energy market.

-"We still don't know exactly why the traps are clustering there, but we now know that they do form there, and only there," said Dr. Stranks.
+"We still don't know exactly why the traps are clustering there, but we now know that they do form there, and seemingly only there," says Stranks.
 "That's exciting because it means we now know what to target to bring up the performances of perovskites.
 We need to target those inhomogeneous phases or get rid of these junctions in some way."

-"The fact that charge carriers must first diffuse to the traps could also suggest other strategies to improve these devices," said Prof. Dani.
+'The fact that charge carriers must first diffuse to the traps could also suggest other strategies to improve these devices," says Dani.
 "Maybe we could alter or control the arrangement of the trap clusters, without necessarily changing their average number, such that charge carriers are less likely to reach these defect sites."

 The teams' research focused on one particular perovskite structure.
-The scientists will now be investigating whether the cause of these trapping clusters is universal across all perovskite materials.
+The scientists will now be investigating whether the cause of these trapping clusters is universal across other perovskite materials.

 ###